An Essential Guide to Merchant Account Providers for Small Businesses

 What Is a Merchant Account Provider?

-A merchant account provider is the company that provides businesses with a bank account that enables them to accept credit cards and debit card payments.
+A merchant account provider is a company that provides businesses with a bank account that enables them to accept credit cards and debit card payments.
 When a credit card transaction happens, the customer’s card deposits money into the merchant account.
 The money is then transferred to the merchant’s business account.
 The merchant account is the middle ground between the customer and the business, and the merchant services provider is the company that gives businesses these products and services.

 Who Needs a Merchant Account Provider?

 Any business that wants to be able to accept credit card payments and/or debit card payments will need to use a merchant services provider to help them set up their accounts to accept payments.
 And while there may be some cash-only businesses out there, it’s a dying breed.
-Consumers use cash for just over a quarter of purchases, with debit and credit card payments accounting for more than half of purchases in 2019.
-And with the rise in desire for contactless payments, this is expected to continue to increase.
+In 2021, the number of cashless transactions worldwide surpassed a whopping 1 trillion.
+This number is expected to reach over 2 trillion by 2027.

 If you don’t provide your customers’ preferred payment processing options, they may look elsewhere.

-While merchants who accept in-person payments may have the option of going cash-only, if you plan to sell online, you’re going to need to accommodate different payment types — and that includes debit card and credit card processing.
+While merchants who accept in-person payments may have the option of going cash-only if you plan to sell online, you’re going to need to accommodate different payment types—and that includes debit card and credit card processing.
 Essentially, any business that wants to sell online or process online transactions needs an account provider.

 Merchant Account Services for Small Business Owners